 In the case of stroke, HBOT does not resurrect dead brain tissue, but it can facilitate the functioning of dormant, idling nerve cells that have suffered secondary damage by stroke due to diminished oxygen.
 Improvements in motor functioning, cognitive processing, mood and increased ability to perform daily activities have been achieved, even with patients who are more than a decade post-stroke.

 How does Hyperbaric Oxygen Therapy Work?

-HBOT is a medical treatment that delivers 100% oxygen to a patient’s pulmonary system while they are within a pressurized chamber
+HBOT is a medical treatment that delivers 100% oxygen, at a higher atmospheric pressure than at sea level, to a patient’s pulmonary system while they are within a pressurized chamber.

 In the earth’s atmosphere, we breathe approximately 20% oxygen and 80% nitrogen.
 During HBOT, pressure is increased two to three times the normal atmospheric pressure while the patient breathes 100% pure oxygen, a level far greater than that which is available at a normal pressure in the environment.
 This helps us absorb up to 20 times more oxygen.

-This dramatic elevation of dissolved oxygen at the cellular level helps our immune system trigger the healing process.
+This dramatic elevation of dissolved oxygen in the plasma reaches the various organs/cells and in the process helps our immune system trigger the healing process.

 Depending on the level of damage, a doctor determines how many sessions you need.
 One session can last anywhere between 30 minutes and 2 hours.

 The state of Arizona signed off on legislation supporting HBOT in 2018 to treat veterans with TBI and PTSD, citing over 2300 veterans who had already been helped.
 Stroke survivors struggling with memory and mobility issues, professional and student athletes who have had concussions, and older adults facing dementia have found increased quality of life with HBOT (Nourmohammadi et al, 201).

 Find Out How the Hyperbaric Centers of Chicago Can Help You.